45 ACP Ammo For Sale

 When choosing .45 ACP ammunition for target shooting, many shooters opt for full metal jacket (FMJ) rounds.
-These rounds are affordable, easy to find, and can even be purchased as bulk ammo.
+These rounds are affordable and easy to find.
 For those who engage in competitive target shooting, semi-wadcutter (SWC) rounds may be a better option.
 SWC ammo creates clean cuts on paper targets, making them easier to judge and score.

 What 45 ACP ammo does the military use?

 Throughout the years, the US Military has used a variety of .45 ACP ammo.
 The official Military round is listed as the “Cal.
 45 Automatic Pistol Ball Cartridge, Model of 1911.”
 It is a 1.273 inch cartridge with a 230 grain full metal jacket (FMJ) bullet housed in a brass casing, which was first produced at Frankford Arsenal.
 The US Armed Forces have used different variations of the .45 Auto over the years, including wadcutter, tracer, and line throwing rounds.
 Since 2015, the Military has been switching to jacketed hollow point (JHP) cartridges for combat, as they’re more effective and have a greater stopping power than the traditional FMJ.

 Is there a difference between 45 Auto and 45 ACP ammo?

 No, the .45 Auto and the .45 ACP are different names for the same ammunition.
 The ACP in .45 ACP stands for Automatic Colt Pistol, which is also what the Auto represents in the term .45 Auto.